History of eugenics: Germany

 The scope and coercion involved in the German eugenics programs along with a strong use of the rhetoric of eugenics and so-called "racial science" throughout the regime created an indelible cultural association between eugenics and the Third Reich in the post-war years.

-Two scholars, John Glad and Seymour W. Itzkoff of Smith College, have questioned the relation between eugenics and the Holocaust.
-They argue that, contrary to popular belief, Hitler did not regard the Jews as intellectually inferior and did not send them to the concentration camps on these grounds.
-They argue that Hitler had different reasons for his genocidal policies toward the Jews.
-Itzkoff writes that the Holocaust was "a vast dysgenic program to rid Europe of highly intelligent challengers to the existing Christian domination by a numerically and politically minuscule minority".
-Therefore, according to Itzkoff, "the Holocaust was the very antithesis of eugenic practice".

 The ideas of eugenics and race were used, in part, as justification for German colonial expansion throughout the world.
 Germany, as well as Great Britain, sought to seize the colonial territories of other 'dying' empires which could no longer protect their possessions.
 Examples included China, the Portuguese Empire, the Spanish Empire, the Dutch Empire and the Danish Empire.

 Thus the colonies Germany required for her bursting population, as markets for her overproductive industries and sources of vital raw materials, and as symbols of her world power would simply have to be taken from weaker nations, so the pan-Germans asserted publicly and the German government believed secretly.